Haruqt/PigDetect-CopyTest/README.md

 # EpiDetect

 EpiDetect is a web application developed using the MERN stack, designed to predict skin diseases from images captured using your web camera.
-It uses a fine-tuned ResNet50 model for accurate skin disease detection.
+It uses a fine-tuned ResNet50 model for accurate pig skin disease detection with mapping using OpenStreetMap/leafletjs. also with Realtime Web And SMS Notification for authorities.

 ## Features

 - **User Profile Management**: Users can view and update their profile information.
-- **Skin Disease Prediction**: Upload or capture images using the web camera to predict skin diseases.
+- **Pig Skin Disease Prediction**: Upload or capture images using the web camera to predict skin diseases.
+- **Mapping**: See the location/possible spread of the pig skin disease with heatmap/pin with 50 meter radius.
 - **Dashboard**: Access different functionalities from a central dashboard.
-- **Blog Creation**: Users can create and manage their blog posts.
+- **Blog Creation for admin/Lgu/vetmeds**: Users can create and manage their blog posts.
 - **Contact Form**: Users can send messages through the contact form.
 - **Prediction Records**: View and download prediction records in PDF format.